2014 International Schools Essay Competition and Debate

 13 February 2014 – Closing date for essay submissions

-2 April 2014 – Schools notified and invited to International Schools Debate – Primary School Winners (PDF, 250 kB) / Secondary School Winners (PDF, 290 kB) (Finalists & Honourable Mentions by Country)
+2 April 2014 – Schools notified and invited to International Schools Debate – Primary School Finalists and Honourable Mentions, by Country (PDF, 250 kB) / Secondary School Finalists and Honourable Mentions, by Country (PDF, 290 kB)

-8-11 July 2014 - International Schools Debate & Prize-giving, Living Rainforest, UK.
-In addition to the Primary and Secondary events, which occur on separate days, there will be a special programme of educational excursions to London and Oxford (booking is free but participants are responsible for their own travel arrangements).
+8-11 July 2014 - International Schools Debate & Awards Ceremony, Living Rainforest, UK.
+In addition to the primary and secondary schools’ Debates, which occur on separate days, there will be a special programme of educational visits to London and Oxford (booking is free but participants are responsible for their own travel arrangements).
 Please register by June 16.
 See the latest Programme (updated 4/July/2014).
 Travel directions.
 Accommodation options near Newbury.

 Resources for Schools

 To assist teachers and students in preparing for the competition and debate, supporting resources for schools will be made available on the competition website in advance of the submission deadline.
 Judging & scoring criteria.

 Enquiries & Updates